-- 5.3 The data controller is entitled to refuse an individual request to view data under these provisions if insufficient or inaccurate information is provided, however every effort should be made to comply with subject access procedures and each request should be treated on its own merit. - 5.4 In addition to the principles contained within the Data Protection legislation, the data controller should be satisfied that the data is: - 5.4.1 Not currently and, as far as can be reasonably ascertained, not likely to become, part of a 'live' criminal investigation - 5.4.2 Not currently and, as far as can be reasonably ascertained, not likely to become, relevant to civil proceedings - 5.4.3 Not the subject of a complaint or dispute which has not been actioned - 5.4.4 The original data and that the audit trail has been maintained - 5.4.5 Not removed or copied without proper authority - 5.4.6 For individual disclosure only (i.e. to be disclosed to a named subject)
+- 42.9.
+Not currently and, as far as can be reasonably ascertained, not likely to become, part of a 'live' criminal investigation - 42.10.
+Not currently and, as far as can be reasonably ascertained, not likely to become, relevant to civil proceedings - 42.11.
+Not the subject of a complaint or dispute which has not been actioned - 42.12.
+The original data and that the audit trail has been maintained - 42.13.
+Not removed or copied without proper authority - 42.14.
+For individual disclosure only (i.e. to be disclosed to a named subject)

-6.0 Process of Disclosure
+43. Process of Disclosure

-- 6.1 Verify the accuracy of the request. - 6.2 Replay the data to the requester only, (or responsible person acting on behalf of the person making the request). - 6.3 The viewing should take place in a separate room and not in the control or monitoring area.
-Only data which is specific to the search request shall be shown. - 6.4 It must not be possible to identify any other individual from the information being shown, (any such information will be blanked-out, either by means of electronic screening or manual editing on the monitor screen). - 6.5 If a copy of the material is requested and there is no on-site means of editing out other personal data, then the material shall be sent to an editing house for processing prior to being sent to the requester. - 6.6 The Information Commissioners Code of Practice for CCTV makes specific requirements for the precautions to be taken when images are sent to an editing house for processing.
+- 43.1.
+Verify the accuracy of the request. - 43.2.
+Replay the data to the requester only, (or responsible person acting on behalf of the person making the request). - 43.3.
+The viewing should take place in a separate room and not in the control or monitoring area.
+Only data which is specific to the search request shall be shown. - 43.4.
+It must not be possible to identify any other individual from the information being shown, (any such information will be blanked-out, either by means of electronic screening or manual editing on the monitor screen). - 43.5.
+If a copy of the material is requested and there is no on-site means of editing out other personal data, then the material shall be sent to an editing house for processing prior to being sent to the requester. - 43.6.
+The Information Commissioners Code of Practice for CCTV makes specific requirements for the precautions to be taken when images are sent to an editing house for processing.

-7.0 Media Disclosure
+44. Media Disclosure

-- 7.1 Set procedures for release of data to a third party should be followed.
-If the means of editing out other personal data does not exist on-site, measures should include: - 7.1.1 In the event of a request from the media for access to recorded material, the procedures outlined under 'secondary request to view data' shall be followed.
-If material is to be released the following procedures shall be adopted - 7.1.2 The release of the material must be accompanied by a signed release document that clearly states what the data will be used for and sets out the limits on its use - 7.1.3 The release form shall state that the receiver must process the data in a manner prescribed by the data controller, e.g. specific identities/data that must not be revealed
+- 44.1.
+Set procedures for release of data to a third party should be followed.
+If the means of editing out other personal data does not exist on-site, measures should include: - 44.2.
+In the event of a request from the media for access to recorded material, the procedures outlined under 'secondary request to view data' shall be followed.
+If material is to be released the following procedures shall be adopted - 44.3.
+The release of the material must be accompanied by a signed release document that clearly states what the data will be used for and sets out the limits on its use